-Social networks often emphasize the social conversations versus the business networking, however, LinkedIn brings together professionals and business owners through Profiles, Pages and also Groups.
-LinkedIn groups bring together business-minded individuals who share a common interest, experience, affiliation, or goals.
+Social networks emphasize conversations and interactions between people and are more often personal in nature versus business networking.
+LinkedIn brings together professionals and company owners through Profiles, Pages and also Groups for business networking and interactions.
+LinkedIn Groups provide the platform to bring together business-minded individuals who share a common interest, experience, affiliation, or goal.

-You can start your own LinkedIn Group, an open or moderated online community for discussion.
-A LinkedIn group for your company could help you:
+Anyone with a LinkedIn profile can start a LinkedIn Group, an open or moderated online community for discussion.
+A LinkedIn group for your company can:

-Why would someone want to join a LinkedIn group owned by or managed by a business like yours?
-If you have an expertise to share or can engage others in dialogue for mutual benefit, a LinkedIn group can prove not only useful to you but to others as well.
-Form a Group around topics directly related to your company although think of ways your Group can have a broad appeal.
+Why would someone want to join a LinkedIn Group owned by or managed by your company?
+If you have an expertise to share or want to engage others in dialogue for mutual benefit, a LinkedIn Group can prove not only useful to you but to others as well.
+Form a Group around topics related to your company although look for ways your Group can have a broad appeal.

-By creating and hosting a LinkedIn Group - or any other online community for that matter - you are attaching your company name to a group of people who hopefully gather around shared interests.
-You can build relationships with them and let them know about your company over time as you manage the community properly.
+By creating and hosting a LinkedIn Group - or any other online community for that matter - you are attaching your company name to a group of people who hopefully interact around shared interests.
+Use a group to build relationships with others and let them know about your company over time as you manage the community.

-The main features of a LinkedIn Group are;
+The main features of a LinkedIn Group include:

-Announcements - You can send a weekly announcement to Group members.
+Announcements - You can send announcements to Group members.

-Members - A list of members of our Group is accessible to other members and to the public depending on your Group privacy settings.
+Members - A list of members of your Group is accessible to all members and to the public depending on your Group privacy settings.

 Search - Anyone in the Group can search discussions by keyword.

-LinkedIn encourages Open Groups, however, under the Manage section, you can set privacy to Auto-Join or Request to Join.
-You can also restrict who can post what kind of content to your Group including setting up moderation for full approval of anything people want to post.
-The more open your Group, the more likely it will grow and members will participate.
+LinkedIn encourages Standard Groups that show publicly, however, under the Manage section, you can set privacy to make an Unlisted Group.
+You can restrict who can post content to your Group as well.
+The more open your Group, the more likely it will grow and the more diverse members will participate.

-To start conversations in your Group and to keep them going, post relevant and interesting news and information beyond just company or product news.
-Set a communications calendar for your Group for things to share that will both provide value to the Group members while showcasing your expertise.
-Keep promotional messaging to a minimum, but you can use your Group for informal market research if you’ve been clear about your intentions every step of the way.
+To start conversations in your Group and to keep them going, post relevant and interesting news and information beyond just your company news.
+Establish a messaging calendar for your Group consisting of things to share that will provide value to the Group members while showcasing your expertise.
+Keep promotional messaging to a minimum.
+Use your Group for informal market research by asking questions and analyzing responses.

 Running a LinkedIn Group is like running any online community.
 You have to seed the conversation and weed out the off-topic or inappropriate comments.
-Before starting a Group, determine why you want to build an online community, what value you can provide to its members, and how your LinkedIn group will be an asset to your company.
+Before starting a Group, determine the purpose of your Group, the value you can provide to group members, and how a LinkedIn Group can be an asset to your company.